Our Services

 Is the animal injured?

-Do you notice flies, fly eggs, open wounds, injuries, a strong odor?
+Do you notice flies, fly eggs, open wounds, injuries, or a strong odor?
 This animal needs help from a licensed rehabilitator.

 Is the mother still around?